Weizhe-Chen/ParetoMCTS/README.md

 This time, we chose to go up at the end to balance the two objectives.

 ## Citing
-If you find this code useful for your research, please consider citing the following paper:
+If you find the code useful for your research, we appreciate citations to the following paper:
 ```
 @inproceedings{Liu-RSS-19,
     author = {Weizhe Chen and Lantao Liu},